Second-Order Fast-Slow Stochastic Systems: Introduction

+Equations given in \eqref{eq:F-setup} may be considered as a singular perturbation problem with multiple-time scales.
+Intuitively, as $\eps^2\to 0$ in the first equation of \eqref{eq:F-setup}, it can be approximated by a first-order equation, whereas $Y^\eps$ in the second equation of \eqref{eq:F-setup} can be viewed as a fast-varying process, which will be so referred to in what follows.
+Further heuristic reasoning can be found in the beginning of Section \ref{sec:num}.

-In this paper, our main effort is devoted to obtaining asymptotic properties of the underlying systems.
-Under mild conditions, we establish the large deviations principle (LDP for short) for the family of the coupled processes $\{(X^\eps,\mu^\eps)\}_{\eps>0}$ containing the slow process $X^\eps$ and the occupation measures $\mu^\eps$ of the fast process $Y^\eps$.
+Our main effort is devoted to obtaining asymptotic properties of the underlying systems.
+Under mild conditions, we establish the large deviations principle (LDP for short) for the family of coupled processes $\{(X^\eps,\mu^\eps)\}_{\eps>0}$ with $\mu^\eps$ being the occupation measures of the fast-varying process $Y^\eps$.
 Neither Lipschitz continuity nor growth condition of $F^\eps,b^\eps,\sigma^\eps$ is assumed.
 From the LDP of such couples, we can obtain averaging and large deviations principles for $\{X^\eps\}_{\eps>0}$.
-We also consider the case that the structure of the fast process is not explicitly given.
-The formulation is generalized from \eqref{eq:F-setup} to
+In addition, continuing our investigation, in this paper, we further reveal asymptotic properties without assuming specific structure of the fast process.
+In lieu of \eqref{eq:F-setup}, we consider

-with $\xi^\eps_{t/\eps}$ being a general random process without a particular structure.
+with $\xi^\eps_{t}$ being a process without a specified structure.
+We refer to $\xi^\eps_{t}$ as a fast-varying process for similar reason as that of $Y^\eps_t$ in the previous paragraph.

+Why do we care of the second-order stochastic systems?
+This is because numerous problems in physics, statistical mechanics, and engineering, etc., involve such systems.
+In fact, in the study of ordinary differential equations, we encountered many second-order equations, including Airy's equations, Duffing equations, Li\'enard equations, Rayleigh's equations, etc. They have been used in a wide variety of applications.
+Adding stochastic perturbations to these equations leads to second-order stochastic differential equations of various kind.
-Our main motivations stem from mathematical physics and statistical mechanics.
-Consider the motions of a net of particles in a net of random force fields, which is described by the Newton's law as

-where $x_\eps(t)$ denotes the location of the particles at time $t$, $\wdt F_\eps$ denotes the random force fields depending on time $t$, random states $\omega$, the particle's locations $x_\eps$, the particle's velocities $\dot x_\eps$, and $\xi_\eps(t)$ the random environments interacting with the system.
-Such models were considered by Kesten and Papanicolaou in \cite{KP79,KP80} under suitable conditions.
-We focus on the motions of particles, in which the Reynolds number (see e.g., \cite{Pur77} for a definition) is very small so that inertial effects are negligible compared to the damping force by assuming that
+To further illustrate, consider the motions of a net of particles in a net of random force fields, described by the Newton's law as $ \ddot x_\eps(t)=\wdt F_\eps(t,\omega,x_\eps(t),\dot x_\eps(t),\chi_\eps(t)), $ where $x_\eps(t)$ denotes the location of the particles at time $t$.
+The $\wdt F_\eps$ denotes the random force fields depending on time $t$, sample point $\omega$, the particle's locations $x_\eps$, the particle's velocities $\dot x_\eps$, and the random environments $\chi_\eps(t)$ interacting with the system.
+To begin, turbulent diffusions and stochastic accelerations were considered by Kesten and Papanicolaou in \cite{KP79,KP80} under suitable conditions.
+Here we focus on the motions of particles, in which the Reynolds number (see e.g., \cite{Pur77} for a definition) is very small so that inertial effects are negligible compared to the damping force by assuming that